merkez/youtubeto/readme.md

 There are some limitations regarding to file sizes in releases, according to Github Statement here: https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/distributing-large-binaries

-Basically, a file size which will be uploaded to releases should NOT exceeds 2 GB.
-However, keep in mind that it is per file, there is no limitation for overall size of release :).
+Basically, a file size which will be uploaded to releases **should NOT exceeds 2 GB**.
+However, keep in mind that it is per file, **there is NO limitation for overall size of release** :).
 It means that repository will be updated to split files into chunks if size of the file exceeds 2 GB.
 So, in case of 15 GB of playlist, it will be uploaded in 2GB chunks to releases.